Hubble's 1995 image of a star nursery was amazing. Take a look at NASA's new version

 Nearly 30 years ago, NASA's Hubble Space Telescope captured the first image of the Pillars of Creation — the iconic star nursery featuring thick pillars of gas and dust.
 Now, the new James Webb Space Telescope has captured NASA's most detailed image of the landscape that is helping scientists better understand how stars form.

 The James Webb telescope, billed as the successor to the aging Hubble, is optimized to see near- and mid-infrared light invisible to people, allowing it to peer through dust that can obscure stars and other objects in Hubble images.
-While James Webb's infrared eyes were not able to pierce through a mix of gas and dust in the Pillars of Creation, its new view will help scientists identify more precise counts of newly formed stars, and the amount of gas and dust in the region.
+While NASA says James Webb's infrared eyes were not able to pierce through a mix of gas and dust in the Pillars of Creation to reveal a significant number of galaxies, its new view will help scientists identify more precise counts of newly formed stars, and the amount of gas and dust in the region.

 Klaus Pontoppidan, a project scientist working on the James Webb, wrote on Twitter that the team wanted to capture the Pillars of Creation using the new space telescope after seeing popular demand for it.